William C. Carter

 Distinguished Professor Emeritus of French at the University of Alabama at Birmingham.
 His biography Marcel Proust: A Life was selected as a "Notable Book of 2000" by The New York Times.
 Harold Bloom has written that Carter is "Proust's definitive biographer" and that his more recent book, Proust in Love, is "a marvelous study of the comic splendor of the great novelist's vision of human Eros and its discontents."
 He co-produced the award-winning documentary film Marcel Proust: A Writer's Life.

-In 2013, Yale University Press will publish a new edition of the biography and also Swann's Way, his revised and annotated version of Scott Moncrieff's distinguished translation.
-Yale U. P. will publish a volume each year until this new edition of In Search of Lost Time is complete.
-Also in 2013, The Gale Group will publish his edition of the Dictionary of Literary Biography volume (371) on Proust.
-Carter will receive the Médaille d'Or du Mérite Francophone from the American Delegation of La Renaissance Française.
+In 2013, Yale University Press published a new edition of the biography and began publishing a revised, annotated edition of Scott Moncrieff's distinguished translation of In Search of Lost Time.
+Swann's Way appeared in 2013 and In the Shadow of Young Girls in Flower will be published in October 2015.
+The Gale Group published in 2013 his edition of The Dictionary of Literary Biography volume (371) on Proust.
+That same year Carter received the Médaille d'Or du Mérite Francophone from the American Delegation of La Renaissance Française.

 Nicolas D. Drogoul

 He received his degree in French at the University of Alabama at Birmingham (UAB) and continues to work as a freelance photographer.
 Nic’s photographs of places (Paris, Illiers-Combray, Cabourg) that inspired Marcel Proust were published in The Dictionary of Literary Biography: Marcel Proust: A Documentary Volume (Gale/Cengage Learning, 2013).
 The Revue des Deux Mondes, in the June 2013 issue, commemorating the centennial of Swann's Way, characterized Nic’s photographs as “splendid.”